(Last week it was 70 degrees, now it’s 20)

 Strategies for protecting early growth

-There are a few strategies, though, you can undertake now to slow things down while adding an extra layer of protection to the flower shoot.
+There are a few strategies, however, that you can implement now to slow things down while adding an extra layer of protection to the flower shoot.

 Covering the soil around your spring bulbs will provide insulation against frigid temperatures and drying winter winds.
 Try mulch, straw, bark chips, leaves or pine needles.

 Or, if the plant is budding too early, try draping a cloth over it (securing it above the plant with stakes.)
 Remove the drape during the day so the foliage can absorb sunlight to warm back up.

-Bulbs will rot with too much water, but if there’s been a dry period for a long period of time, providing them with a little extra water during the day helps the bulb expand and grow.
+Although they’ll rot with too much water, if there’s been a dry period for a long period of time, a little extra water during the day helps bulbs grow.
 Make sure your soil has good drainage, though.

 If the weather continues to stay unseasonably warm, your spring bulbs may start to produce flowers.
 Don’t worry.
-Even if frost kills off some of the initial buds, it usually doesn’t affect flowering in the coming months.
+Even if frost kills off some of the initial buds, it usually won’t affect flowering in the coming months.

-The later you plant in the fall, the longer the bulb will take to sprout in the spring.
+The later in the fall you plant, the longer the bulb will take to sprout come spring.
 Wait until the temperature is cold enough (40°F or below at night) to plant your spring bulbs.
 This will ensure they are fully dormant.
+I plant my many different daffodil varieties as late as mid December here in Maryland.